alttch/eva3/doc/uc/uc_api.rst

 optionally:

-* **save=1** save cloned items configurations on the disk immediately after creation.
+* **save=1** save cloned items configurations on disk immediately after creation.

-Returns result="OK" if the items were cloned, or result="ERROR", if error occurred.
+Returns result="OK" if the items were cloned, or result="ERROR", if an error occurred.
 Only items with type unit and sensor are cloned.

 Errors: